Soprano Lorna Haywood

 BD: How do you balance your career between opera and concert?

 LH: It was strange singing on both sides of the Atlantic.
 I was known principally as an opera person for many years in London and in Europe, while in America, because my career here started principally with that exposure of Robert Shaw, I have sung concerts.
 Mr. Shaw was very committed to me.
 I don’t know what I’d have done without him, actually.
 He was very kind and gave me my first chance as a student just out of Juilliard.
-He then invited me on numerous occasions to Atlanta because that’s the orchestra that become his, and when he was a guest conductor in other places he asked for me as soloist.
+He then invited me on numerous occasions to Atlanta because that’s the orchestra that became his, and when he was a guest conductor in other places, he asked for me as soloist.
 As a result of that, I got to sing with many of the American orchestras all over the country, so on this side of the Atlantic I became much more known as a concert singer.
-In fact it still happens now.
+In fact, it still happens now.
 A wonderful choral conductor in Cleveland, Robert Page, made me laugh this summer because he came up to me in the middle of The Magic Flute and said,

 BD: Is that good that live concerts get broadcast?